 How to Make Keto Maple Pecan Snowball Cookies

-Toast them in the oven for 7-8 minutes or until fragrant.
+Toast the nuts in the oven for 7-8 minutes or until fragrant.
 Careful not to burn them.
 Once they have cooled, chop them into very small pieces.

-Add in the almond flour, chopped pecans and salt, then mix until well combined.
+Add in the almond flour, chopped nuts and salt, then mix until well combined.

 Preheat your oven to 375F and bake the cookies for 8-10 until slightly golden.

-Allow them to cool slightly, then roll in the ¼ cup of Allulose and allow them to cool completely.
+Allow them to cool slightly.
+Then in a medium bowl, add ¼ cup Allulose, roll the warm cookies in it and allow them to cool completely.

-Once the cookies have cooled, roll them a second time in the Allulose.
+Once the gluten-free cookies have cooled, roll them a second time in the Allulose.

 Tips for Making the Best Maple Snowball Keto Cookies